cascroydon/LinkedList/README.md

 # LinkedList

-To fix the error we can convert the lists to `LinkedList<object>`.

-This allows us to compile and run.
-However now our output is:
+To join the lists non-destructively you can use `System.Linq` to create an `IEnumerable` object that enumerates the first list and then the second.

+Output:
-    We have the following 3 items in the is the list.
+    We have the following 4 items in the is the list.
     Node's data is Dudeo
     Node's data is Smell
+    Node's data is 10
-    Node's data is System.Collections.Generic.LinkedList`1[System.Object]
+    Node's data is 9

-The line:

-    LLs.AddLast(LLi);

-It isn't joining lists `LLi` and `LLs` together, it's adding list `LLi` as an element to the end of list `LLs`. `LinkedList<object>` is also a type of `object` and is added like any other element.

-Is there an alternative function that we call to join these lists instead?
-[Unfortunately not](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.linkedlist-1?view=netframework-4.7.2]):

-> The `LinkedList<T>` class does not support chaining, splitting, cycles, or other features that can leave the list in an inconsistent state.
-The list remains consistent on a single thread.
-The only multithreaded scenario supported by `LinkedList<T>` is multithreaded read operations.
+This isn't giving you a list, but an intermediate object than captures the action of joining the lists together.
+You can see this by adding an item to the end `LLs` after performing the `Concat` operation, for example.